nim-works/phy/nanopass/manual.rst

 .. note::

-  The type is not meant to be used as a type for values.
+  The type bound to the identifier is not meant to be used as a type for values.
 Rather, it acts as a namespace through which entities defined in the language are accessed.

-The body consists of a sequence of terminal and non-terminal definitions.
+The body consists of a sequence of terminal, record, and non-terminal definitions.

 .. code-block:: nim
     :test: "nim c $1"